Kurento/kurento/source/user/about.rst

 Kurento Media Server
 ====================

-Kurento´s main component is the **Kurento Media Server (KMS)**, responsible for media transmission, processing, recording, and playback.
+Kurento's main component is the **Kurento Media Server (KMS)**, responsible for media transmission, processing, recording, and playback.
 KMS is built on top of the fantastic :term:`GStreamer` multimedia library, and provides the following features:

 -  Networked streaming protocols, including :term:`HTTP`, :term:`RTP` and :term:`WebRTC`.
 -  Group communications (MCU and SFU functionality) supporting both media mixing and media routing/dispatching.